Skaya8/WeatherApp/README.md

 - Clean the solution (Build → Clean Solution)
 - Rebuild the solution (Build → Rebuild Solution)
 - Verify all NuGet packages are properly restored

+**Authentication Issues**
+- Ensure passwords are inserted using SHA2_256 hashing as shown above
+- Use the provided stored procedure `sp_ValidateUser` for secure login

 ## Technology Stack